Introduction

 Which hardware does Wevo support for load balancing?

 The Wevo system is hardware agnostic.
-The algorithms are implemented in the cloud using OCPP-compliant chargers.
-Static load balancing requires no additional hardware and is implemented out of the box.
+The system implements algorithms in the cloud with OCPP-compliant chargers.

 All these meters are connected to the Internet.
 Some require an extra LTE modem or a stable Wifi connection to operate.
 Most are quite inexpensive and cost less than $150.